wavded/www/content/post/promises.md

   .catch(console.error)
 ```

-Third-party libraries include options for exposing un-handled rejections.
+Third-party libraries include options for exposing unhandled rejections.

 # Promises in the concrete

 So far, our examples have used promise-returning dummy methods to illustrate the `then` method from ES6 and [Promises/A+](http://promisesaplus.com/).
-Let’s turn now and look at more concrete examples.
+Let's turn now and look at more concrete examples.

 ## Converting callbacks to promises

 You may be wondering how a promise is generated in the first place.
-The API for creating a promise isn’t specified in Promise/A+ because it’s not necessary for interoperability.
+The API for creating a promise isn't specified in Promise/A+ because it's not necessary for interoperability.
 However, ES6 did standardize a Promise constructor which we will come back to.
 One of the most common cases for use promises is converting existing callback-based libraries.
 Here, promise libraries like [Bluebird](http://bluebirdjs.com/) can provide convenient helpers.

-For example, Node’s core asynchronous functions do not return promises; they take callbacks.
+For example, Node's core asynchronous functions do not return promises; they take callbacks.
 However, we can easily make them return promises using Bluebird:

 ```js
 var fs = Bluebird.promisifyAll(fs)